devservice-ora/AI/AI_Mindtools_Framework.md

 ## 1. Central Concept: The Role of AI Mindtools

 This concept is based on the idea that everything is interconnected.

-One seeks to answer a question: How are all things connected?
-This is essentially MindTools, a tool that helps visualize everything from the smallest ideas to the big picture.
+***With MindTools, we seek to answer the question: How are all things connected?***

+This is essentially MindTools, a tool that helps us map out how everything relates to one another, from the smallest ideas to the big picture.

 * **Definition:** AI Mindtools are collaborative thinking and modeling environments that break a complex problem into small, manageable, and explainable parts.
   > * This concept is also related to the Object-Oriented Programming (OOP) methodology in computer science.